-y the chart of the program, the stadents will be able to PSO1 Placement To prepare the students who will demonstrate respectful engagement with others' ideas, behaviours, and beliefs and apply diverse frames of reference to decisions and actions.
-PSO2 Entrepreneur To create effective entrepreneurs by enhancing their critical thinking, problemsolving, decision making and leadership skill that will facilitate start-ups and high PSO3 Research and Development Design and implement HR systems and practices grounded in research that complies with employment laws, leading the organization towards growth and development.
+By the end of the e program, the students will be able to PSO1 Placement To prepare the students who will demonstrate respectful engagement with others' ideas, behaviours, and beliefs and apply diverse frames of reference to decisions and actions.
+PSO2 Entrepreneur To create effective entrepreneurs by enhancing their critical thinking, problem- solving, decision making and leadership skill that will facilitate start-ups and high PSO3 Research and Development Design and implement HR systems and practices grounded in research that complies with employment laws, leading the organization towards growth and development.
 PSO4 Contribution to Business World To produce employable, ethical and innovative professionals to sustain in the dynamic business world.
 PSO5 Contribution to the Society To contribute to the development of society by collaborating with stakeholders for mutual benefit.